camwestwood/xapi/common_structures.md

 ### ContextA
 Common entity identifier: ContextA

 This pattern is used across many recipes in the Jisc profile, but there may be additional data elements required for some recipes.
-Three extensions are provided for, with IRIs as defined on the <a href="vocabulary.md#extensions">vocabularies page</a>.
+Four extensions are provided for, with IRIs as defined on the <a href="vocabulary.md#extensions">vocabularies page</a>.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>